 Conclusion

-In this work, we presented the successful integration of single photon sources, namely SiV centers in diamond, to plasmonic nanoantenna structures.
-This was done by the “pick and place” technique which was used to transfer a single nanodiamond with SiV centers to the gap of a double bowtie nanoantenna.
+In this work we presented the successful integration of SiV centers in nanodiamonds to plasmonic nanoantenna structures.
+This was achieved by the “pick and place” technique allowing to transfer a single nanodiamond with SiV centers to the gap of a double bowtie nanoantenna.
 Optical characterization, sample fabrication, as well as numerical FDTD simulations were performed to study our plasmonic structures.
 Photoluminescence measurements showed a significant increase in the emission intensity of the nanodiamond after placing it in the nanoantenna gap.
 We conclude that careful optimization of various parameters such as the geometry of the antenna, the materials used, and the position of the emitter in the gap, provides flexibility in defining the resulting PL spectrum of the nanodiamond, which can be adjusted according to the desired application.

 Further work including lifetime measurements is necessary to give an accurate description of the emission enhancement of the nanodiamond.
 In addition, the success of our manipulation technique encourages us to go further with this experiment and apply it to nanodiamonds containing only one single SiV center.
 This includes saturation and second order correlation measurements to probe single SiV centers, and consequently quantify the exact Purcell enhancement imposed by the nanoantenna on a single photon emitter.